Personal Profile Analysis (PPA)

 Format of the Thomas PPA test

-When doing the Thomas PPA, individuals are asked to choose 2 trait adjectives from a list of 4, one ‘most like’ and one ‘least like’ them.
+When doing PPA testing, individuals are asked to choose 2 trait adjectives from a list of 4, one ‘most like’ and one ‘least like’ them.
 This process is repeated 24 times, giving 48 choices from a total of 96 words.
 An individual’s response patterns are then compared to themselves rather than the scores of a comparison group.

 Reliability & Validity